 Once in a while, though, some salesperson tells a story.
 Then it sticks.
 Then he can overlay the story onto the product’s features.
 Then it’s real.
 What a relief.

 If you want to come up with effective metrics, forget brainstorming.
 Drop the creativity.
-Done well, it's an analytical exercise, says Stacey Barr, aimed at deriving concrete, sensory effects to measure.
+Done well, this is an analytical exercise, says Stacey Barr, and it should aim at deriving concrete, sensory effects to measure.